fhoffa/code_snippets/baywheels/readme.md

 1. The script will log its progress in the console.
 2. Depending on how many rides you have, this may take a few minutes (approx. 1 second per ride).
-3. Once finished, a file named `baywheels_history_full_YYYY-MM-DD.json` will automatically download to your computer.
+3. Once finished, a file named `[bikeshare]_history_YYYY-MM-DD.json` will automatically download to your computer.

-## Converting to CSV
+## Converting to CSV / Excel

 The output is a JSON file.
-If you prefer Excel/CSV:
+If you prefer Excel/CSV format:

 1. Use an online converter like [convertcsv.com/json-to-csv.htm](https://www.convertcsv.com/json-to-csv.htm).
 2. Upload the JSON file you just downloaded.
 3. Download the resulting CSV.

+Alternatively, you can open the JSON file in Excel directly (Data > Get Data > From File > From JSON).

+## Use Cases

+- **Tax Deductions**: Export your commute data for tax records
+- **Data Analysis**: Analyze your riding patterns, most-visited stations, spending trends
+- **Personal Records**: Keep a backup of your ride history
+- **Migration**: Transfer your data when switching bike share services
+- **Privacy**: Download your data before deleting your account

 ## Troubleshooting

 * **"id is not supported"**: This usually happens if the script tries to send a null Member ID.
 The current script avoids this by relying on your session cookie.
 * **Script stops early**: Ensure you keep the tab open and active.
 Modern browsers may pause scripts in background tabs to save battery.
 * **401/403 Errors**: Your session likely expired.
 Refresh the page, log in again, and re-run the script.
+* **"Unexpected response structure"**: Make sure you're on the `/ride-history` page and logged in to your account.

+## Privacy & Security

+- This script runs entirely in your browser
+- No data is sent to third parties
+- Your login credentials are never accessed
+- Only uses the same API calls that the website itself uses
+- All data stays on your computer

+## Keywords

+Lyft bike share export, Bay Wheels export CSV, Citi Bike download history, Divvy Bikes export data, Capital Bikeshare ride history, Bluebikes export, BIKETOWN data export, bike share data download, export bike rental history, Lyft bikes CSV export, bike share trip history, bicycle sharing data export, download bikeshare history, export cycling data

+## License

+MIT License - Free to use for personal purposes

+## Contributing

+Issues and pull requests welcome!
+This tool benefits all Lyft bike share users across all cities.